leverh/developer-dashboard/README.md

 ## 🙏 Acknowledgments

-React, Vite, Recharts, GitHub Netlify and Vercel API's.
+React, Vite, Recharts, as well as the GitHub Netlify and Vercel API's - All free to use- let's acknowledge them!

 ## Attributions